TravelbyBit/IOS-App/README.md

-# IOS-App
+# iOS-App
-Official TravelbyBit IOS App
+Official TravelbyBit iOS App

+## About
+This repo will be for a TravelByBit Native iOS app to list local merchants.

+## Feature map
+1. List of merchants with distance from the user.
+2. Display merchants opening hours and coins accept.